vuestorefront/vue-storefront/docs/guide/core-themes/core-components.md

 First, **override core components only when you're adding ui-agnostic features to the core.** The correct approach for using core components in your theme is thinking of them as an external API.
 You can inherit the functionalities and extend them in theme but never change it in core.

 **When you're modifying the core component, never change the component's API** (data and methods exposed by the component for themes).
-Such changes would break the themes using this core component.
+Such changes would break the theme using this core component.

 ## Using core components in your theme